 Forgotten Fields is a peaceful and gorgeous game that deals with creative burnout and finding inspiration again.
 In this slice-of-life indie game, you play as Sid, a man who is pressed for time, trying to submit a grant application by sending in a short book summary.
 However, with so much riding on this, Sid feels uninspired and lost.
 So, he sets off on a journey back to his hometown, hoping to find more inspiration.

 This is surely the case for Sid, as we see him develop his plot based on the various tasks we have to do around the town.
 As he interacts with old friends and finds old haunts, we also get to choose how this affects the story of the girl with the magic powers.
 The overall ambiance of the game gives off a warm, cozy vibe.
 The peaceful fields of Sid’s hometown, coupled with the warm colors of the graphics, makes you feel as if you, too, are reminiscing.
-Forgotten Fields will make you nostalgic for a time in your life where you felt the most curious, creative, and inspired.
+Forgotten Fields will make you nostalgic for a time in your life when you felt the most curious, creative, and inspired.

 Kind Words is a sweet and wholesome game that helps you send and receive anonymous letters all over the world.
 The game is set inside a warm, well-lit room.
 Your character is sitting on a desk by the window, where a magical deer delivers all of the letters through.
 As you write and answer letters, light, lo-fi beats play in the background, giving you a sense of peace and calm.